-The Secret Behind How to Transition from Co Sleeping to Crib: Be Consistent
+This Is the Secret Behind How to Transition from Co-Sleeping to Crib

-When it comes time to encourage baby to stop co-sleeping and catch their Z’s in a space all their own, it can be challenging to figure out how to transition from co sleeping to crib.
+Is it feeling like time to encourage your baby to stop co-sleeping?
+Or to switch them over to a new set-up so they can catch their Z’s in a space all their own?
+Great!
+But does it also feel like a challenge to figure out how to transition from co-sleeping to crib?

-As you make plans to transition from co-sleeping to crib, take into account your own needs, as well as how your baby’s personality might respond better—or worse!—to different possible ways to stop co sleeping.
+As you make plans to transition from co-sleeping to crib, take into account your own needs.
+Also take into account how your baby’s personality might respond better—or worse!—to different possible methods.

-Though there are many parent-loved approaches to transitioning away from co sleeping out there (from going gradually to stopping “cold turkey”), there’s one thing you should keep in mind no matter which strategy you choose—consistency is key.
+Though there are many parent-loved approaches out there (from taking the gradual approach to stopping “cold turkey”), there’s one thing you should keep in mind no matter which strategy you choose…

 Though there are sure to be a few bumps along the road or nights when things just don’t seem to go according to plan, keep at it!